 Registration Renewal in Connecticut

-You must renew your vehicle’s registration every two years, as required by the CT Department of Motor Vehicles (DMV).
-If you're 65 or older, you may elect to renew annually, and if you own a commercial vehicle, you'll renew semi-annually or annually.
+You must renew your vehicle's registration every 2 years, as required by the CT Department of Motor Vehicles (DMV).
+If you're 65 years old or older, you may elect to renew annually

 The DMV sends registration renewal notices approximately 45 days before the expiration date.
 On it you'll find: